ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 *This is a template repository for this organization.
 Start by replacing the placeholder for the project name with its actual title.*

-# [Adjustment and validation of a prototype of an AI-based software robot for automatic modelling, planning and optimization of production processes based on artificial intelligence in Aktaprint OÜ.]
+# Adjustment and validation of a prototype of an AI-based software robot for automatic modelling, planning and optimization of production processes based on artificial intelligence in Aktaprint OÜ

 ## Summary
 | Company Name | [Aktaprint OÜ](https://website.link) |